Wild Nothing: Life of Pause (2014–2016)

+Indigo & Laughing Gas EP (2018–2020)

 Wild Nothing announced their fourth studio album, Indigo, alongside the first single, "Letting Go", on June 5, 2018.
 The album was released on August 31, 2018.

 On January 16, 2019, their single "Blue Wings" was released.
 The following year, Wild Nothing also announced that "Foyer" would be out on January 1, 2020, followed by the Laughing Gas EP.

+Hold (2023–present)

 On August 16, 2023, Wild Nothing announced that their fifth studio album, Hold, would be released on October 27, 2023.
 A single, "Headlights On", featuring guest vocals from Hatchie, was released to coincide with the announcement, accompanied by a video.
 The album's second single, "Suburban Solutions", was released on September 12, 2023, also accompanied by a video.
 A third single, "Dial Tone", was released on October 3, 2023; like the two preceding singles, it too was accompanied by a video.
 Hold was released on October 27, 2023, to mostly positive reviews.